princiya/princiya-blog/src/pages/are-you-a-new-tech-lead/index.md

 ---
-title: Helping guide for every new tech lead
+title: Are you a new tech lead?
 date: '2020-08-23'
-spoiler: Are you a new tech lead?
-Are you trying to find tech lead resources?
+spoiler: Are you trying to find tech lead resources and don't know where to start?
+In this post I talk about what have I found so far
-cta: 'leadership'
+cta: 'Leadership'
+tags: ["leadership"]
 ---

-Quest for tech lead resources

 Last week I asked on twitter for communities or groups that female leaders in tech were a part of.